Airports and opportunities vs. The Block

 Loading

 Using the agendas posted on the town’s website, I tallied up the number of Council’s in-camera meetings for three specific topics this term: Collus-PowerStream (including the share sale, shared services agreement, advice from Mark Rodger and board appointments); the hospital redevelopment, and the airport (including the request for a letter of intent and possible sale of the airport).
-There are several other items listed for in camera discussion that may be related to one or more of these, but since I could not pair them … click below for more ↓
+There are several other items listed for in camera discussion that may be related to one or more of these, but since I could not pair them with motions or later news items, and the listed descriptions were inadequate, I did not … click below for more ↓

 The secrecy and deception behind Collingwood’s utility sale